Economy of the Song dynasty: Joint stock companies

 The merchant class became more sophisticated, well-respected and organized than in earlier periods.
 Their wealth often rivaled that of the scholar-officials who administered the affairs of government.
 They innovated in several areas.
 They created partnerships and joint stock companies that separated owners (shareholders) from managers.
-Merchants were in the larger cities organized guilds that dealt in particular products and set their prices to wholesalers and shop owners.
+Merchants in the larger cities organized into guilds that dealt in particular products and set their prices to wholesalers and shop owners.
 The guild heads were the representatives to the government when it requisitioned goods or assessed taxes.

 The preceding Tang dynasty saw the development of heben, the earliest form of joint stock company with an active partner and passive investors.
 By the Song dynasty this had expanded into the douniu, a pool of shareholders with management in the hands of jingshang, merchants who operated their businesses using investors' funds.
 A class of merchants specialising as jingshang formed.
 Investor compensation was based on profit-sharing, reducing the risk of individual merchants and burdens of interest payment.

 Qin Jiushao (c.
 1202–1261), a mathematician and scholar, wrote an exercise that reflected the essential nature of these companies.
 He proposed that a partnership of four parties invested 424,000 strings of cash in a Southeast Asian trading venture.
 Each invested precious metals, perhaps silver, gold or commodities like salt, paper, and monk certificates (which involved a tax exemption).
 There was significant difference in the value of their individual investments, perhaps as much as eight times.
 Who was allowed to become an investor may have been influenced by social status and family connections, but each received a share of the profits in proportion to their original investment.